embedly/embedly-docs/tutorials/start.rst

 rich media are all embeds.
 Embeds have two main qualities that are advantageous for any site:

-* Users will stay on a page %250 percent longer if an embed is present on the page
+* Users will stay on a page 250 percent longer, if an embed is present on the page.
 * Embeds give users a preview of the link, allowing them to make better choices about what sites they visit.